john-thuo1/john-thuo1/README.md

 My D.S.A.
 Helper BOT: [dsaAssistant](https://poe.com/dsaAssistant)

-I'm a CS Undergrad Back-End Software Engineer Student using Django/FastAPI with a strong interest in Artificial Intelligence and Data Engineering.
+I'm an Undergrad CS Student with a strong interest in Artificial Intelligence, Data Engineering, and Backend Python Development.

 ## Skills and Interests
 I focus on leveraging data to drive informed decision-making and constructing comprehensive systems that collect data from diverse industries.
 My ultimate goal is to create robust and efficient solutions that empower organizations to make data-driven choices.